enketo/blog/_posts/2017-04-03-autocomplete.md

 ### Acknowledgements

-This feature was made possible by funding from [Esri](http://www.esri.com/).
+This feature was made possible by funding from the [Survey123 team at Esri](https://survey123.arcgis.com/).
 Many thanks to them for supporting the Enketo project and pushing it forward.

 {% include feedback.md %}